gillian-guide/gillian-guide.github.io/docs/en/downgrading.md

     | Radio downgrading | :material-plus-minus: | :material-checkbox-marked-circle: |

 === "[Gillian's GTA IV Downgrade Utility](https://github.com/gillian-guide/GTAIVDowngradeUtilityWPF)"
     I've made my own downgrader for my own purposes.
-I don't intend this to be a replacement to the other two, nor in any way necessarily superior - simply my own alternative.
+I don't intend this to be a replacement to Clonk's, nor in any way necessarily superior - simply my own alternative.
 Though, it does offer a few benefits - it attempts to keep the mods up-to-date and doesn't let you do "stupid" downgrades with the toggles logic.
 You can also just open it, select your folder and press `Downgrade` without toggling anything else.

     ???+ note "Usage"
         * Go to the [Releases](https://github.com/gillian-guide/GTAIVDowngradeUtilityWPF/releases/latest) page.